pawpperoni/manual-systemd-unit-execution/DockerImplementation/README.md

 All examples includes a *Dockerfile* and a *run.sh* script to start the docker resource automatically.
 Also all this services can be combined in one multi-units docker.

+The [Dockerfile](Dockerfile) is the implementation of all this services.